When Is a Skip Link Needed?

 Do Landmarks and Headings Satisfy 2.4.1?

-Even though a page with landmarks and headings may pass SC 2.4.1, adding a skip to main content link is widely regarded as a best practice.
+Even though a page with landmarks and headings may minimally pass SC 2.4.1, adding a skip to main content link is widely regarded as the best user experience.
 This link, typically placed at the top of the page, is especially helpful for keyboard-only users, screen magnification users and some screen reader users.
 Here’s why:

 A Skip Navigation link is an essential feature for web accessibility, enabling users to bypass repetitive navigation and directly reach the main content.
 However, to serve its purpose effectively, it must be implemented thoughtfully.
 Here are some key considerations for creating an accessible and functional skip navigation link.